 The wide adjustment range of the chain adjusters (30 mm (1.18 in)) enables different secondary transmissions with the same chain length.

-The chain adjusters \bullet can be turned through 180°.
+The chain adjusters 4 can be turned through 180°.

-Checking the chain, rear sprocket and engine sprocket
+Check the chain, rear sprocket, engine sprocket and chain guide

-- Check the rear sprocket and engine sprocket for wear. - If the rear sprocket and engine sprocket are worn: - Replace the rear sprocket or engine sprocket.
+- Raise the motorcycle with the lift stand. ( p.
+65) - Shift gear to neutral. - Check the rear sprocket and engine sprocket for wear. - " If the rear sprocket and engine sprocket are worn: - Replace the rear sprocket or engine sprocket.